NCAR/DataAnalysis101/Week06/Lecture6_1.md

 ###Working with raster format and the raster package
-The raster package is designed for images that are akin to phots and less for manipuating them as matrices.
+The raster package is designed for images that are akin to photos and less for manipuating them as matrices.
 Plotting raster images is easy.

 ````